codeasobi/AI-currency/README.md

   - New Taiwan Dollar (TWD)

 ## Demo
-You can view the live demo here: []
+You can view the live demo [here](https://codeasobi.github.io/AI-currency/)